 The 1st Free French Light Division which fought in Syria was divided into two small brigades:

 The first comprising a battalion of the 13th Demi-Brigade of the French Foreign Legion and two Senegalese battalions;

-the second, a naval infantry battalion (which included two motorised companies) and a further two Senegalese battalions.
+the second, a naval infantry battalion (which included two motorized companies) and a further two Senegalese battalions.

-The division was supported by an artillery battery of six guns; a tank company (eight tanks and armoured cars) and a contingent of naval infantry.
-In addition there were two squadrons of Circassian cavalry and a squadron of Spahis (mounted in trucks) under the command of Colonel Collet.
+The division was supported by an artillery battery of six guns; a tank company (eight tanks and armored cars) and a contingent of naval infantry.
+In addition, there were two squadrons of Circassian cavalry and a squadron of Spahis (mounted in trucks) under the command of Colonel Collet.

-During the short lull in the fighting that followed the Axis surrender at Tunis in 1943 the French forces were reorganised from the old Vichy and Free French troops into the French Expeditionary Corps.
-Besides the Free French units, French troops consisted of the XIX Corps (three colonial divisions and an armoured group) and three battalions of the Corps Franc d’ Afrique plus two Moroccan tabors which were grouped with the US 2nd Corps.
-A tabor was a unit of Moroccan irregular troops who were known as goumiers.
+During the short lull in the fighting that followed the Axis surrender at Tunis in 1943 the French forces were reorganized from the old Vichy and Free French troops into the French Expeditionary Corps.
+Besides the Free French units, French troops consisted of the XIX Corps (three colonial divisions and an armored group) and three battalions of the Corps Franc d’ Afrique plus two Moroccan tabors which were grouped with the US 2nd Corps.
+A tabor was a unit of Moroccan irregular troops who were known as Goumiers.